-Present investigation deals with the qualitative and quantitative analysis of phytoplankton from Vadgaon freshwater tank situated in the Hatkanangle tahsil of Kolhapur district, Maharashtra, India.
-The study revealed that total 11 species of phytoplankton resides in the tank.
-Out of 11 species, 4 were belonging to chlorophyceae, 3 were belonging to Bascillariophyceae, 3 were belonging to Myxophyceae while Dianophyceae was presented by 1 member.
-Based on the qualitative analysis, Chlorophyceae was dominant group among all.
-Quantitative analysis of phytoplankton showed monthly variation in the total number of organisms.
-However, the highest number was noted during the months of winter season while lowest during monsoon season.
-The percent composition of phytoplankton revealed that Myxophyceae members were dominant over both the years.
+Present study deals with the qualitative and quantitative analysis of phytoplankton at Shirol freshwater tank situated in Kolhapur district, Maharashtra, India.
+The investigation revealed the presence of 10 species of phytoplankton.
+The study confirms 4 species belonging to chlorophyceae, 3 were belonging to Bascillariophyceae and 3 were belonging to Myxophyceae.
+The qualitative basis of analysis revealed that Chlorophyceae was dominant group among all.
+However, quantitative analysis of phytoplankton showed monthly variation in the total number of organisms.
+The highest number of phytoplankton was noted during the months of winter season while lowest during monsoon season.
+The percent composition of phytoplankton revealed that Myxophyceae members were dominant during study period.

-Keywords: Phytoplankton, diversity, quality, quantity, Vadgaon, freshwater tank
+Keywords: Phytoplankton, diversity, quality, quantitiy, Shirol, freshwater tank.